Powerwall+ Solar Assembly Replacement

 - Step Drill Bit, up to 28mm diameter

-time of service, knock on the door and greet them.
-Let them know what service
+the time of service, knock on the door and greet them.
+Let them know what

-actions will be taking place and take time to answer any of their questions.
-Ask
+service actions will be taking place and take time to answer any of their

-for any necessary gate/garage/lock codes to be able to access the equipment that
+questions.
+Ask for any necessary gate/garage/lock codes to be able to access

 If the homeowner is not at home at the time of service, call the homeowner to let them know you are there to perform service.
 If they are uncomfortable with service being performed while they are away, reach out to your manager to have the visit rescheduled.